KilledByAPixel/LittleJS/README.md

 ## Features

 - Very small footprint with no dependencies
-- Super fast tile sheet rendering system can easily draw 10,000+ sprites at 60fps, several times more on a powerful machine
+- Can render 10,000+ sprites at 60fps, several times more on a powerful machine
 - Object oriented system with base class engine object
 - 2D physics and collision handling for axis aligned boxes
-- Engine helper functions and classes like Vector2, Color, and Timer
 - Sound effects with [zzfx](https://killedbyapixel.github.io/ZzFX/) and music with [zzfxm](https://keithclark.github.io/ZzFXM/), mp3s, or wavs
 - Input processing system with keyboard, mouse, gamepad, and touch support
+- Engine helper functions and classes like Vector2, Color, and Timer
 - Tile layer cached rendering and collision system for level data
 - Particle effects system (particle editor/designer in progress)
 - Several easy to understand example projects you can build on